This post was co-authored by Denise Yu and Paula Kennedy from VMware

 “I enjoyed the training and our time together.
 Thanks for the opportunity as it contributes to my bootstrap tech education.”

-“Belated thanks for the Cloud Foundry workshop – it was very useful and as always Pivotal and the facilitators were great hosts.”
+“Belated thanks for the Cloud Foundry workshop – it was very useful and as always VMware and the facilitators were great hosts.”

 “Thank you for a well served Cloud Foundry course.
 I certainly appreciate the organization with a great instructor and helpers… to refresh my software skills and understand better the developer ecosystem.”